fwextensions/fwlib/README.md

 The `fwlib/layers` module includes a number of utility functions and classes that make it easier to inspect and manipulate the layers in a Fireworks document.
 The native layers API was sufficient back before sub-layers were introduced, but it's now much harder to understand the layer structure.

 For instance, if an element is selected and you want to move the top-level layer that contains that element up or down in the stack, how do you find the top-level layer?
 You have to call `dom.getParentLayerNum(dom.currentLayerNum)`, check if the if result is `-1`, and if not, call it again with the result, until you get a `-1`.
-There's also no easy way to get a list of all the top-level layers.
+There's also no easy way to figure out which layer is directly above or below another one.
 The classes and functions in this module simplify this process.

 [Documentation][5]